ljeanner/azure-ipaas-workshop/docs/workshop.md

 </details>

-We will now use a `Compose` action with a function to transform the XML transformed message into a JSON format before sending it to the target.
+We will now use a `Compose` action with a function to transform the XML transformed message back to a lighter JSON format before sending it to the target.

 <div class="task" data-title="Tasks">

->- Configure a `Compose` action with a function to transform JSON into XML  in Logic App `loa-proc-lab-no-ipa-[randomId]` workflow `wf_orders_from_sb_to_cdb`:
+> - Configure a `Compose` action with a function to transform JSON into XML in Logic App `loa-proc-lab-no-ipa-[randomId]` workflow `wf_orders_from_sb_to_cdb`:

 </div>